 Exploit data-locality.
 The closer the processing and caching of your data is kept to its persistent storage, the more efficient your processing, and the easier it will be to keep your caching consistent and fast.
 Networks have more failures and more latency than pointer dereferences and

 Of course, data-locality implies locality in space, but also locality in time.
 If multiple users are making the same expensive request at nearly the same time, perhaps their requests can be joined into one.
 If multiple instances of requests for the same kind of data are made near to one another, they could be joined into one larger request.
 Doing so often affords lower communication overheard and easier fault management.

-Writing cached data back to storage is bad.
+Writing cached data back to persistent storage is bad.
 This happens in more systems than you’d think.
 Especially ones originally designed by people less experienced in distributed systems.
 Many systems you’ll inherit will have this flaw.
 If the implementers talk about “Russian-doll caching”, you have a large chance of hitting highly visible bugs.
 This entry could have been left out of the list, but I have a special hate in my heart for it.
 A common presentation of this flaw is user information (e.g. screennames, emails, and hashed passwords) mysteriously reverting to a previous value.

 Computers can do more than you think they can.
 In the field today, there’s plenty of misinformation about what a machine is capable of from practitioners that do not have a great deal of experience.